Neural Structure Fields with Application to Crystal Structure Autoencoders: Results and Discussion

 For training and evaluation, we randomly split each dataset into training (90.25\%), validation (4.75\%), and test (5\%) sets.
 The training set was only used to train the ML models.
 The validation set was used to preliminarily validate the trained ML model, and the test set was used to compute the final evaluation scores after training, validation, and hyperparameter tuning.
 The hyperparameters were tuned based on the validation scores from the LCS6{\AA} dataset.
 To reduce the performance variation owing to randomness (\eg, randomness in initialization of network weights), we repeated training and evaluation 10 times with different random seeds and evaluated the performance using the mean and standard deviation of the scores.
 Because the YBCO-like dataset has only 100 samples, it was treated slightly differently from the other two evaluated datasets.
-To reduce the performance variation owing to data splitting, we adopted twentyfold cross-validation for the YBCO-like dataset but evaluated it once instead of 10 times.
+To reduce the performance variation owing to data splitting, we adopted twentyfold cross-validation for the YBCO-like dataset and performed one trial (instead of repeating 10 times with different random seeds).
 The iterative training of the neural networks was conducted using stochastic gradient descent with Adam\cite{Adam} as the optimizer.
 Detailed training procedures, including the loss function definition, are provided in Section~\ref{sec:training}.